 We invited him over lunch, I made this dish that day, he said, “no palak paneer ever fascinated me, but this”. 🙂

-There were so many requests from my lovely readers to post palak paneer recipe.
-S0, I decided to revive this, my very old recipe blog post and repost it today.
+There were so many requests from my lovely readers to post this saag paneer recipe.
+So, I decided to revive this, my very old recipe blog post and repost it today.

-Today, again we will talk about palak paneer recipe, a very popular North Indian dish loved by all.
+Today, again we will talk about this very popular North Indian dish loved by one and all.

 Palak (Saag) = Spinach.
 Paneer = Indian Cottage Cheese

-So, as the words says, palak paneer is a vibrant green Punjabi curry of spinach (saag) cooked along with paneer in spices and cream.
+So, as the words says, palak paneer is a vibrant green Punjabi curry of spinach (saag) cooked along with Indian cottage cheese in spices and cream.

 It is healthy, delicious, simple and gets ready in straight 30 minutes.